FDIL501st/501st-Bot/README.Docker.md

 - SINGLE_SERVER=False
 - GUILD_ID="111111111"

-These enviroment variables can be overridden if wanted.
+These environment variables can be overridden if wanted.
 Set `SINGLE_SERVER=True` and `GUILD_ID` to whatever is ID of the server you want the slash command to work in.

 The default option means the slash commands will work in all the servers it is in.